cyber-republic/developer-workshop/2019-07-31/README.md

    {"Result":"100000","Error":0,"Desc":"Success"}
    ```

-## Creating a DID, and Storing/Retrieving Metadata
+## Create a DID

     You can check out all the different functions exposed via DID Service at [https://didservice.readthedocs.io](https://didservice.readthedocs.io)

-1. After creating a DID, you will receive both a did and a private key.
+    After creating a DID, you will receive both a did and a private key.

     ```
     curl http://localhost:8092/api/1/gen/did